thekiosk/i3ot3commas/README.md

 # i3ot3commas
-web hook from Tradingview to 3commas
+Webhook from Tradingview to 3commas

 This project will enable your Tradingview trade signal to connect to multiple 3commas bots.